adsabs/adsabs.github.io/_includes/_help/search/_posts/search-syntax.md

 http://adsabs.harvard.edu/cgi-bin/abs_connect?data_type=VOTABLE&DEC=60&RA=16&SR=.1
 ```

 is the search `object:"16 +60:0.1"`, followed by exporting the results in the `VOTable` export format.
-Currently there is no equivalent of the {{ include.site }} Classic URL shown above.
+Currently there is no equivalent of {{ include.site }} Classic URL shown above.

 ### Available Fields

-This is a list of fields currently recognized by the {{ include.site }} search engine and the preferred search format - go to [comprehensive list of fields](comprehensive-solr-term-list) if not saturated yet:
+This is a list of fields currently recognized by {{ include.site }} search engine and the preferred search format - go to [comprehensive list of fields](comprehensive-solr-term-list) if not saturated yet:

 Field Name   | Syntax                      | Example                 | Notes
 ------------ | --------------------------- | ----------------------- | --------------